 Military UAVs represent just part of the picture.
-People also use drones for everything from law enforcement, to search and rescue after natural disasters, weather research, pest control, and even taking aerial pictures for real estate developers.
-Images: The rapid growth of these pilotless aircraft in military and civil law enforcement operations thrust them into the public spotlight and surrounded them with controversy.
+We also use drones for everything from law enforcement, to search and rescue after natural disasters, weather research, pest control, and even for taking aerial shots for real estate developers.
+Images: The rapid growth of these pilot-less aircraft in military and civil law enforcement operations thrust them into the public spotlight and surrounded them with controversy.
 But what exactly are UAVs?
 How do they work?
 Where did they come from?

 Assembling the ScanEagle:

 - A General Atomics MQ-9 Reaper soars over the desert. -United States Air Force

 - In 1918, Elmer Sperry launched the first successful powered flight of a purpose-built unmanned aircraft.
 A 1917 prototype of the Sperry Aerial Torpedo is seen here on its launcher. -The Peter M. Bowers Collection, The Museum of Flight